edahelsinki/xiplot/README.md

 ## Description

 &chi;iplot is built on top of the [`dash`](https://github.com/plotly/dash) framework.
 The goal of the &chi;iplot is to explore new insights from the collected data and to make data exploring user-friendly and intuitive.

-&chi;iplot can be run as a local server or as a [WASM-based browser version](https://edahelsinki.fi/xiplot).
+&chi;iplot can be used without installation with the [WASM-based browser version](https://edahelsinki.fi/xiplot).

 You can find more details in the [user guide](docs/user_guide/README.md) and in the paper: